$39.99 $47.99 Buy It Now

 Choosing the right shade can transform a project; I often select colors that complement the existing palette of the room.
 If I’m aiming for a softer look, I might blend a few shades to create a custom color.
 Testing the chosen hue on a scrap piece before the final application always saves me from unexpected surprises.

-See also How to paint mexican pine furniture
+See also How to fix wicker outdoor furniture

 Techniques for Securely Applying the Stencil